 Hazards that can cause customers to trip and fall, such as a loose floorboard or boxes of merchandise left in the aisle, are also the responsibility of the business.
 If you trip on something and take a spill while shopping, the store owner is likely liable for your damages.
 Unfortunately, this kind of negligence could happen more frequently during the pandemic when employees have too many responsibilities and too little time.

-How New COVID-19 Health Guidelines Affect Normal Operations
+How New COVID-19 and Personal Injuries Health Guidelines Affect Normal Operations

 Some of the normal safety practices in public places, retail stores, and other commercial properties have undergone subtle changes now that COVID-19 prevention has taken priority.